Global Combat Air Programme

 Italian Prime Minister Giorgia Meloni, British Prime Minister Keir Starmer, and Japanese Prime Minister Shigeru Ishiba during the GCAP Leader's meeting at a G20 summit in Rio de Janeiro, November 2024.

-The Global Combat Air Programme (GCAP; Programma Aereo da Combattimento Globale; PACG; グローバル戦闘航空プログラム) is a multinational initiative led by the United Kingdom, Japan, and Italy to jointly develop a sixth-generation stealth fighter commonly, but not formally referred to as Tempest.
-The programme aims to replace the Eurofighter Typhoon in service with the Royal Air Force (RAF) and Italian Air Force, and the Mitsubishi F-2 in service with the Japan Air Self-Defense Force.
+The Global Combat Air Programme (GCAP; Programma Aereo da Combattimento Globale; PACG; グローバル戦闘航空プログラム) is a multinational initiative led by Italy, Japan, and the United Kingdom to jointly develop a sixth-generation, multi-role, stealth fighter, informally referred to as Tempest.
+Administered through the GCAP International Government Organisation (GIGO) and designed and manufactured by Edgewing, a joint venture formed by Leonardo, BAE Systems and JAIEC (a consortium led by Mitsubishi Heavy Industries), the programme aims to replace the Eurofighter Typhoon in service with the Royal Air Force (RAF) and Italian Air Force, and the Mitsubishi F-2 in service with the Japan Air Self-Defense Force.
+On 21 July 2026, Canada joined as an observer to the programme.

-On 9 December 2022, the governments of Japan, the United Kingdom, and Italy jointly announced that they would develop and deploy a common fighter jet, merging their previously separate sixth-generation projects: the United Kingdom-led BAE Systems Tempest developed with Italy, and the Japanese Mitsubishi F-X. This was formalised with a treaty signed in December 2023 in Japan.
+9 December 2022, the governments of Italy, Japan, and the United Kingdom, jointly announced that they would develop and deploy a common fighter jet, merging their previously separate sixth-generation projects: the United Kingdom-led BAE Systems Tempest developed with Italy, and the Japanese Mitsubishi F-X. This was formalised with a treaty signed in December 2023 in Japan which established the GIGO.
+The Joint venture Edgewing would officially launch in June 2025.
+Edgewing received its first internation £686 million contract in April 2026, followed by a larger £4.6 billion contract in July marking the transition from national contracts by each partner, to a fully-fledged international programme.

-There are around 9,000 people working on the programme worldwide, with 1,000 and more suppliers from across the three partner nations.
-600 such suppliers are based in the UK, and 400 are based in Italy and Japan.

-Under the current timeline, formal development is expected to begin in 2025, with a demonstrator aircraft to fly in 2027, and production aircraft to begin entering service from 2035.
+The aircraft was originally expected to enter service in 2035.
+Leonardo has estimated that as many as 350 aircraft could be ordered between the three nations.
+In July 2026, Leonardo CEO Lorenzo Mariani told reports that the aircraft could enter service two years ahead of its 2035 target date.